jmigpin/editor/README.md

 The editor includes a built-in terminal emulator that runs directly inside a row.
 Opening a terminal row:

-Run `OpenTerminalIntegrated` from the toolbar — opens a new row with a shell at the active row's directory.
+Run `OpenTerminalEmu` from the toolbar — opens a new row with a shell at the active row's directory.
 Or use the `$terminal=emu` internal variable in any row toolbar, causing commands run in that row to execute in a PTY (pseudo-terminal) instead of a regular pipe.
 This is useful when running programs that require a real terminal (e.g. interactive CLI tools, programs that check isatty).
+It supports automatic visual wrapping and indentation by communicating logical line continuity to the TextArea.
+It also preserves logical output during window resizing

 Example: